To ignite the power of jazz arts education and transform lives by fostering self-expression, leadership, collaboration and diversity.

 Our deliverables range from youth-based jazz musicals with socially relevant themes to teacher training through our Summer Jazz Arts Institute, to our Syncopated Leadership workshops for corporate team-building.

-Since inception, JPI musicals have seen over 80 performances in fourteen states and five countries, involving thousands of young people and their families in sustained exposure and involvement in the jazz arts.
+Since inception, JPI musicals have been performed in four languages in fourteen states and five countries, involving thousands of young people and their families in sustained exposure and involvement in the jazz arts.
 JPI’s three published musicals are:

 Nora’s Ark, about overcoming social dogma to work together to solve environmental crisis.
 Available in English, Polish and Serbo-Croatian.